 Specialized or current topics in sociology or anthropology.
 Recent examples include demography, political sociology, and South American Indians.
 The course may be repeated for additional hours as long as there is no duplication of topics covered by previous enrollments.
-Prerequisite: SOAN 190 or 191, or permission of instructor.
+Prerequisite: SOAN 190.